Alluxio/alluxio/docs/en/operation/StressBench.md

 ### Cluster testing
 #### Prerequisite
 - A running Alluxio cluster.
 Each worker node contains at least one worker, one job worker.
-- Ufs has enough space to store the test data if you are testing operation contains file creation.
+- UFS has enough space to store the test data if you are testing operations that involve file creation.
 #### Testing
 The cluster testing is similar to single node testing except that
 - `--cluster` argument needs to be added to each operation so that the bench jobs will be submitted to job master, distributed to job workers, and executed by job workers.